Policies and Standards

 0-516: USFID-SSN Appropriate Use Policy

 The threat of identity theft has been growing at an unprecedented rate and the University of South Florida commits to provide enhanced security for its students, staff and faculty.
-Accordingly, the University will no longer use nor permit the use of a Social Security Number (SSN) as the primary identifier for a person in any University information system unless required by law or explicitly approved by the Enterprise Business Systems (EBS) Sponsors.
+Accordingly, the University will no longer use nor permit the use of a Social Security Number (SSN) as the primary identifier for a person in any University information system unless required by law or explicitly approved by the IT Management Council.

 0-506: Telecommunications Resources Management

-Information Technology handles all network/telecom infrastructure for the entire university system.
+Information Technology handles all network/telecom infrastructure for the entire university.

 0-509: Call Accountability